A 12-Step Plan To Get Healthy That Your Doctor Will Never Prescribe

 Interested in your heart and overall inflammatory markers?
 Check your cholesterol, LDL particle number and size, homocysteine, lipoprotein a, hbaic, fibrinogen

-I LOVE to test my patients for food intolerances.
+I love to test my patients for food intolerances.
 For many, it can be the missing piece of optimal health.
 The best part?
 It's totally free and you can do it yourself.
-Here is one of my protocols but feel free to do what works for you.